Grant-Archibald-MS/learning/math/shapes.md

 ### Triangle Angles

-The sum of the interior angles of a triangle is always  180 degrees.
+The sum of the interior angles of a triangle is always **180 degrees**.

 ### Quadrilateral Angles

-The sum of the interior angles of a quadrilateral is always 360 degrees.
+The sum of the interior angles of a quadrilateral is always **360 degrees**.

 ## Practice Problems

 1. Calculate the perimeter of a rectangle with length 8 cm and width 5 cm.
 2. Find the area of a triangle with base 10 cm and height 6 cm.
 3. Determine the volume of a cube with side length 4 cm.
 4. What is the circumference of a circle with radius 7 cm?

-5. Calculate the sum of the interior angles of a quadrilateral.
+## Practice Questions

+Try some random questions to test your knowledge and understanding

+{% math_shapes %}
+Select a random question
+{% endmath_shapes %}